Mansi1112/SQLZoo_Select-from-world/README.md

 # SQLZoo_Select-from-world
 you can get the solutions of "https://sqlzoo.net/wiki/SELECT_from_WORLD_Tutorial" in this folder
-# SQLZoo_Select-from-world
-you can get the solutions of "https://sqlzoo.net/wiki/SELECT_from_WORLD_Tutorial" in this folder

 /* Qun 1- Read the notes about this table.
 Observe the result of running this SQL command to show the name, continent and population of all countries.